 To experience Normandy properly my recommendation is to take a car and spend a few days exploring from Paris.
 All inclusive day trips from Paris really should be reserved for those with little time in France who just want a taster of what Normandy has to offer.

 The best Normandy day tours should include more than just the D-day landings and should definitely include some calvados or cider, the preferred tipple rather than wine, in this part of France.

-Click here for my pick of the Normandy day tours (and don’t forget to redeem your 5% discount with FRUGALFIRST5 when you book).
+Click here for my pick of the Normandy day tours (and don’t forget you receive your 5% discount when you use this link).